Duos for Strings and Pianos (Fall 2018)

 In this course, we will explore the cross fertilization between improvised and composed music, from major improvisers such as Bach, Mozart, and Beethoven, to twenty-first century trends and innovations.
-Important topics include the influence of improvisation on the compositional process and planning versus spontaneity in music performance.
-The historical exploration will be complemented by a practical component, involving short examples of in-class playing and improvising by the students.
+Important topics include the influence of improvisation on the compositional process, and planning versus spontaneity in music performance.
+The historical exploration will be complemented by a practical component, involving in-class playing and improvising by the students.

-THY Harmonic Thinking in Performance (Spring 2017)
+Harmonic Thinking in Performance (Spring 2019)

 This course offers tools that translate harmonic awareness into making informed interpretive choices.
 The harmonic component of music relates to many other parameters: melody, rhythm, texture, form, instrumentation, performance markings, expression, and character.
 Preparing harmonic reductions at various levels of passages from the students’ own repertoire will serve as a basis for understanding the harmonic structure of music: chromatic notes that deserve special attention; the presence of forward-moving or ambiguous progressions; mid-phrase expansions versus cadential punctuations; issues of harmonic rhythm and hyper-meter; and so on.
 At the concluding phase, the students go back to the original piece and think about possible interpretive possibilities, based on increased harmonic awareness.
 As they learn to analyze the music, they gain authority and become more informed performing artists.

 Debussy and Ravel: The Edge Effect (Spring 2019)